-- Acknowledge that a fundamental objective for quality and delivery performance is 100% achievement to written requirements. - Manage facilities, processes, quality systems and personnel to consistently and cost effectively produce products supplied to Shape Corp.. - Develop and implement advanced product quality planning, practices and procedures in accordance with TS16949/IATF16949 specifications, utilizing the AIAG Advanced Product Quality Planning (APQP), Failure Mode Effects Analysis (FMEA) and Control Plan reference manuals, unless otherwise specified by Shape Corp. and/or its customer. - Provide objective evidence that supplied products satisfy all part approval requirements including acceptable process capabilities for all part characteristics that have been determined to be of significance. - Utilize appropriate statistical techniques for on-going process control and improvement (as established in the AIAG Statistical Process Control / MSA manual). - Be committed to continuous improvement in all areas by emphasizing variation reduction, process efficiency, and waste elimination. - Operate an environmental management system which will observe the standard regulations applied nationally and in the industry (e.g., ISO14001), minimize the consumption of natural resources and meet the requirements of Shape Corp. (and its customers) for the recycling and disposal of the supplied products in a demonstrable manner. - Meet Shape Corp.'s requirements in regards to the use, control and supply of returnable packaging. - Communicate any and all concerns or changes prior to implementation that may affect our business.
+- Acknowledge that a fundamental objective for quality and delivery performance is 100% achievement to written requirements. - Manage facilities, processes, quality systems and personnel to consistently and cost effectively produce products supplied to Shape Corp.
+Key personnel changes such as but not limited to account managers, quality personnel, and plant management to be communicated to Shape Corp. - Develop and implement advanced product quality planning, practices and procedures in accordance with TS16949/IATF16949 specifications, utilizing the AIAG Advanced Product Quality Planning (APQP), Failure Mode Effects Analysis (FMEA) and Control Plan reference manuals, unless otherwise specified by Shape Corp. and/or its customer. - Provide objective evidence that supplied products satisfy all part approval requirements including acceptable process capabilities for all part characteristics that have been determined to be of significance. - Utilize appropriate statistical techniques for on-going process control and improvement (as established in the AIAG Statistical Process Control / MSA manual). - ❖ Be committed to continuous improvement in all areas by emphasizing variation reduction, process efficiency, and waste elimination. - Operate an environmental management system which will observe the standard regulations applied nationally and in the industry (e.g., ISO14001), minimize the consumption of natural resources and meet the requirements of Shape Corp. (and its customers) for the recycling and disposal of the supplied products in a demonstrable manner. - Meet Shape Corp.'s requirements in regards to the use, control and supply of returnable packaging. - Communicate any and all concerns or changes prior to implementation that may affect our business.
 Refer to change point control section 2.2.
 Significance of the change and actions will be determined based on Shapes and/or our customers' requirements. - Adhere to the latest statutory and regulatory requirements for country of receipt, country of shipment as well as the country of destination, if we are able to provide.